Multiplicity dependence of $\Upsilon$ production at forward rapidity in pp collisions at $\sqrt{s}$ = 13 TeV: Introduction

+In the beauty sector, the CMS collaboration investigated the event-activity dependence of $\Upsilon$(nS) production at central rapidity in pp collisions at $\s = 2.76$~\cite{Chatrchyan:2013nza} and 7~TeV~\cite{Sirunyan:2020zzb} and in \pPb collisions at $\snn = 5.02$ TeV~\cite{Chatrchyan:2013nza}.
+When the event activity is estimated in the range $\rm |\eta^{track}| < 2.4$, a significant decrease of the excited-to-ground state ratios with increasing charged-particle multiplicity is reported, with no dependence on the azimuthal angle separation between the charged particles and the $\Upsilon$ momentum direction.
+However, these ratios are found to be nearly independent of charged-particle multiplicity for jet-like events~\cite{Sirunyan:2020zzb}.

+Measurements of bottomonium production at both central and forward rapidities in various collision systems are essential to better characterize the initial and final-state effects affecting particle production and their evolution with the charged-particle multiplicity density.

-In this Letter, the measurements performed with the ALICE detector of the $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S) yields, and excited-to-ground-state ratios, are reported as a function of charged-particle multiplicity density in pp collisions at $\sqrt{s} =$~13 TeV. $\Upsilon$(nS) states are reconstructed in the dimuon decay channel at forward rapidity, whereas the charged-particle multiplicity density is estimated at central rapidity.
-This configuration enables a rapidity gap between the measurements of $\Upsilon$ yield and charged-particle multiplicity density.
+In this paper, the measurements of the $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S) yields, and excited-to-ground state ratios, performed with the ALICE detector, are reported as a function of charged-particle multiplicity density in pp collisions at $\sqrt{s} =13$~TeV. $\Upsilon$(nS) states are reconstructed in the dimuon decay channel at forward rapidity, whereas the charged-particle multiplicity density is measured at central rapidity.
+This configuration enables a gap in rapidity between the measurements of the $\Upsilon$ yield and the charged-particle multiplicity density.
+To determine the charged-particle multiplicity density, the number of reconstructed tracklets is converted into a number of charged-particles by correcting for detector effects.
+This conversion procedure enables a direct comparison with theoretical calculations.
 Section~\ref{section_exp} outlines the experimental apparatus and the data sample used in the analysis.
 Section~\ref{analysis} is devoted to the analysis.
 Section~\ref{results} presents and discusses the results in the current experimental and theoretical contexts.
 Finally, a summary and an outlook are given in Section~\ref{conclusions}.